gugoan/economizzer/README.md

 Donations
 -------------
-To encourage the developer with new enhancements, [web hosting](http://www.economizzer.org/web/) costs, or even to buy him a good beer, support the project by making a donation below.
+To encourage the developer with new enhancements, [web hosting](http://www.economizzer.org/web/) costs, or even to buy him a good beer, support the project by making a [donation](http://www.economizzer.org/donation.html).

 [![pledgie](https://pledgie.com/campaigns/30857.png?skin_name=chrome)](https://pledgie.com/campaigns/30857/)